Fall 2023

 Professor Mary Caponegro

 The novels in this course each grapple with ethical issues through fictive means.
 In navigating them, we will try to assess the way in which literature can create, complicate, or resolve ethical dilemmas—or appear to eschew morality altogether.
 We will also attend to craft, investigating how these author’s concerns are furthered by formal considerations.
 Students will read approximately one novel per week, occasionally supplemented by theoretical texts.
-Analytical and creative writing will allow students to find their own fictive paths to a social, ethical or political issue as they consider the liabilities of both didacticism and sensationalism, and explore the role of imagination in the expansiveness of fiction.
+Analytical and creative writing will allow students to find their own fictive paths to a social, ethical, or political issue as they consider the liabilities of both didacticism and sensationalism, and explore the role of imagination in the expansiveness of fiction.
 The syllabus will likely include the following novels, among others: Heinrich von Kleist’s Michael Kohlhaas, Kenzaburo Oe’s Nip the Buds Shoot the Kids, Margaret Atwood’s The Handmaid’s Tale, Roberto Bolano’s By Night in Chile, Percival Everett’s The Trees, Elfriede Jelinek’s Wonderful Wonderful Times, J.M.
 Coetzee’s Disgrace, NoViolet Bulawayo’s Glory, Miriam Toews’ Women Talking, Rikki Ducornet’s Netsuke, Atticus Lish’s Preparation for the Next Life, and Elena Ferrante’s The Lost Daughter.

 • Bard Annandale